howser2016/freewipeforwin1/README.md

 How to customize:
 -----------------
 The project uses a light weight Linux distribution.
-It's is in a compressed file in Downloads area of the wiki `lupu_528.sfs`.
+It's is in a compressed file, the link is in the Downloads area of the wiki `lupu_528.sfs`.
 First thing you need to do is extract it.
 On linux you can install `squashfs-tools-ng` and issue the following commands:

 ```